mark-whiskeyman/mark-whiskeyman.github.io/README.md

 The final Enhancement of the artifact deals with Databases.

-Here we used MongoDB to import a CSV file into documents.
+Here we used MongoDB to import a CSV file into "documents".
 Then we allowed the user to search the documents (ships) by name of ship, type of ship, or size of ship.
 Although the user’s interface is simplified, searching the data is done in several ways.
 The data is either aggregated in the pipeline, or searched using a find function, or searched using a regex function that allows for partial matches for typed queries.

 Using databases was easier in the sense that the database uses a driver and function calls to deliver the resources.
-I did not have to write my own logic, then test it, then debug it.
+I did not have to write my own logic, then test it, and then debug it.
 Thus, the database aspect was slightly less complicated than anticipated.

+After Enhancement 3 we are now here:

 |   **BANK**  |**SHIPYARD**|**WPNDepot**|**Navigate**|**Cargo** |**Encounters**     | **Databases**       |
 |-------------|------------|------------|------------|----------|-------------------|---------------------|